datocms/react-datocms/docs/video-player.md

       title
       cover {
         video {
-          # required: it's the field that identifies the video to be played
+          # required: this field identifies the video to be played
           muxPlaybackId

-          # the following fields are not required but:
+          # all the other fields are not required but:

           # if provided, title is displayed in the upper left corner of the video
           title